WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 This example uses the CSS variables to add text color and line height to the H2 heading block, in combination with a custom font size.

-When adding styles for the headings block, we need to indicate the heading level, h1 to h6.
+When adding styles for the headings block, include the heading level, h1 to h6.

 Block styles are separate from global styles.
 Add the code after the globals, but before the closing brace.